-The information requested is to prove the persons identification and can be known as ‘Anti Money Laundering Information’.
+The information requested is to prove the person identification and can be known as ‘Anti Money Laundering Information’.
 We keep hearing that identity theft is on the increase and therefore any information that you are asked to provide should be seen as protection for you, rather than an invasion of privacy.

 It is usual to be asked to provide some sort of photo identification eg a passport or driving license, along with a utility bill that shows your current permanent address, this usually has to be dated within the last 3 month period.
-It is therefore essential that information provided is current and correct, otherwise this may result in the finance being rejected.
+It is therefore essential that the information provided is current and correct, otherwise, this may result in the finance being rejected.

 The finance house is then likely to undertake a credit search from the information provided with a credit reference agency.
-There are now a many of these but the most recognised ones are likely to be Equifax, Experian or Credit Safe.
+There are now many of these but the most recognised ones are likely to be Equifax, Experian or Credit Safe.
 The information recorded here should confirm the information already provided along with any detrimental history that may have been registered against you for any default on payments that may have occurred on other borrowings that are held.